 A Message From The ASPS President

-American Society of Plastic Surgeons (ASPS), the world's largest organization of board-certified plastic surgeons, named Joseph E. Losee, MD, FACS, FAAP, as its new president.
-Dr. Losee took office at Plastic Surgery The Meeting, the Society's annual scientific meeting, on Sunday, October 18, 2020 and will serve for one year.
+The American Society of Plastic Surgeons (ASPS), the world's largest organization of board-certified plastic surgeons, named J. Peter Rubin, MD, MBA, FACS, as its new president.
+Dr. Rubin took office in Atlanta at Plastic Surgery The Meeting, the Society's annual scientific meeting, on Monday, Nov.
+1, 2021 and will serve for one year.